ParsaImani/Edabit/README.md

   HP.get_title() ➞ "Title: Harry Potter"
   HP.get_author() ➞ "Author: J.K.
 Rowling"

-##sixth one:
-  Create a class named User and create a way to check the number of users (number of instances) that were created, so that the value can be accessed as a class attribute.
- Examples

- u1 = User("johnsmith10")
- User.user_count ➞ 1

- u2 = User("marysue1989")
- User.user_count ➞ 2

-  u3 = User("milan_rodrick")
-  User.user_count ➞ 3

-Make sure that the usernames are accessible via the instance attribute username.

-  u1.username ➞ "johnsmith10"

-  u2.username ➞ "marysue1989"

-  .username ➞ "milan_rodrick"

 ##seventh one:
    In the class Employee, implement the instance attributes as firstname, lastname and salary.